How Do Apex’s Rules Help The Best Owners Win Cash Prizes?

 This is the question we ask ourselves every day at Apex Fantasy Football Money Leagues.
-We created Apex to satisfy two needs that were not being met by existing public money leagues: the customer’s preference for fantasy leagues, and settings that result in the best and most consistent teams emerging victorious.
+We run Apex to satisfy two needs that were not being met by existing public money leagues: the customer’s preference for fantasy leagues, and settings that result in the best and most consistent teams emerging victorious.

-We gave our customers the voice they deserved by creating a comprehensive fantasy football survey to help determine what the settings on Apex Fantasy Leagues would be.
-After narrowing down our results to those who played in 6 or more fantasy leagues last year – those beloved “fantasy fanatics” most likely to play on Apex – we went to work.
-Through the survey and desire to create the fairest atmosphere where the best owners earned the top prize, we decided the settings that set us apart from every other fantasy host.
+We gave our customers the voice they deserved by creating a comprehensive fantasy football survey to help determine what the settings for Apex Fantasy Leagues would be.
+After narrowing down our results to those beloved “fantasy fanatics”, who played in six or more fantasy leagues, – those most likely to play on Apex – we went to work.
+Through the survey and desire to create the fairest atmosphere where the best owners earned the top prize, we agree on multiple settings that set us apart from every other fantasy host.

 How many times have you scored the second-most points in a current week, only to be thwarted by the top scorer in your league that week?
 Even worse, other teams score far less than you and earn a win for playing teams who scored the least amount of points!
 The strength of schedule aspect of randomness can get in the way of the best owners finding their way to the top of the standings, and Apex has resolved this problem.